-- Dark Skies Festival - we teamed up with our friends at the Yorkshire Dales National Park to host our first joint Dark Skies Festival (18 – 26 February 2017) – stargazing, wildlife and ghost walks, starlight runs, games,activities and much more, from Hawes to the Moors and shores!
-It was a great success and we are looking to repeat it in 2017, watch out for further details later in the year.
+- Dark Skies Festival - teaming up with our friends at the Yorkshire Dales National Park, join our second Dark Skies Festival (18 – 26 February 2017) – stargazing, wildlife and ghost walks, starlight runs, games,activities and much more, from Hawes to the Moors and shores!
+The full programme schedule and booking details for 2019 will be available on the Festival website later in 2018.

 - Scarborough and Ryedale Astronomical Society (SARAS) holds stargazing events in Dalby Forest on the first Friday of most months between October and March each year between 8pm and 9.30pm.
 Check their website for the latest dates.